 The wedding reception party is where almost all the money and planning goes.
 In Nigeria, tt’s also where all your vendors, apart from the photographer(s), stage.
 Therefore, the wedding reception is the place to know whether a couple really planned their wedding.
 How well the event was planned plays out in the look and goings-on at the wedding reception.
 You can plan a better wedding reception party if you know the pitfalls that others had made, and how to avoid making the same mistakes.
 So, here are the 8 top and common mistakes we see at wedding reception parties in Nigeria, plus our tips for avoiding them at your own reception.

 #1.
-Underestimating or Not Budgeting for Uninvited Guests that Usually Show Up
+Underestimating or Not Budgeting for Uninvited Guests that Always Show Up at Nigerian Weddings

 If your wedding location will be in Nigeria, don’t underestimate the number of guests that show up.
 It’s one thing to pre-plan with a specific guest count, but what if some guests bring other people along?
 What if there are random strangers who just strolled in?
 And, at Nigerian weddings, there are always random strangers and guests bringing extras – if the couple did not plan what to do.